mcphee11/webMessaging-custom-popup/README.md

 All you need to do is change the "if" statement check to the String you require.
 You can also do a check on the "direction" as well to ensure the String is coming from either the Agent or the Customer as an option.

+If you would prefer the "trigger" to not be based on the conversation transcript you can also use the SDK to subscribe to the customAttributes on the interaction.
+This way if a key changes you could make this the trigger.
+I have put an example on this below:

+    Genesys("subscribe", "Database.updated", function(){});

 Other examples can be embedding a Google Maps based on an address request or any other 3rd party view you would like to show.